 Brand reputation was also a consideration.
 Both Ring and GE are nationally known companies that produce top-of-the-line home-security products and systems.
 But we didn’t automatically eliminate smaller or niche brands as long as their alarms featured quality components and users rated them highly.
 In the end, we opted to test the best prospects from a range of different types of alarms.

 When testing alarms with remote access, we downloaded the corresponding apps and synced the sensors to our Wi-Fi or Alexa system.
 We configured the alarms using the apps or programming directly using a keypad (when applicable).
 We tried out all the functions, such as volume control, setting passwords, and engaging and disengaging the alarms from the app or the keypad.

 We tested all the alarms, both the smart devices and the point-of-use models, by opening windows and doors (or trying to open them) to trigger the alarms.
 We noted how easy (or difficult) it was to set the alarms up, and we estimated their loudness if the manufacturer didn’t cite the decibel level.
 We used hearing protection after we tested the first alarm; it was so loud that it hurt our ears.

 Throughout the testing process, we scored each product using a rubric.
 The better the product performed a function, the higher the score it received.
 After testing, we averaged the scores and used the results to help us categorize the alarms.

 If you still aren’t sure which door and window alarm system would be best for you, the following answers to some of the most commonly asked questions may help.

 Q. Do you need sensors on every door and window?

-Whether or not you need sensors on every door and window depends on the type of alarm system.
-Broken glass detectors and motion sensors can often cover more than one access point.
-However, contact sensors are recommended for every door and window so that you will be able to know if your house is vulnerable.
+Whether or not you need sensors on every door and window depends on the type of alarm.
+Some glass-break detectors and motion sensors can often cover more than one access point, while others detect vibration or pressure from a single point.
+Either way, make sure the most vulnerable entry spot in the home has an alarm.